Siraj-Qazi/ipSorter/README.md

 # ipSorter
-## IP Address reading, sorting and writing to network alias and locality listing files
+## IP Address reading, sorting (on subnets) and writing to network alias and locality listing files

 ### Compilation and Usage